DigitalProductionExampleLibrary/ALab/README.md

 We hope that this is the starting point for future contributions to showcase new ideas for discussion, promotion, and hopefully adoption.

-## Why did Animal Logic create these assets?
+## Why did Netflix Animation Studios create these assets?
 We created them to be used *internally*, primarily to provide client-free IP data for:
 - Training of Developers, TDs and Artists
 - Discussion Reference ("something to point at")